 Western Massachusetts, just a few hours from New York City or Boston, is a hidden gem among the outdoor adventure destinations in New England.
 The region serves up a wide variety of outdoor adventures nestled between the Berkshire mountains, rushing rivers, and rolling farmland.
 This Recal trip features best-in-class downhill mountain biking and whitewater rafting in Massachusetts on the Deerfield River.
-With our end-of-September date set during fall foliage, this is a must-do mindful adventure for anyone wanting to escape to the outdoors for a long weekend.
+This is a must-do mindful adventure for anyone wanting to escape to the outdoors for a long weekend.

 $1,550/person for tent site (1-4 people, room for 1 large or 2 small tents)

 $1,750/person for shared cabin (twin beds, 2 people each cabin)

 $1,950/person for solo cabin (double bed cabin to yourself)